Supporting a student with an eating disorder at school

 School staff can find it challenging to know what to do to support a student experiencing an eating disorder and what they can do for their wider school community (staff and students).
 However, schools can play an incredibly important role in the recovery of a student, particularly when they are returning from inpatient care or engaged in intensive outpatient treatment.

-- Refer to evidence based guidelines about supporting student’s experiencing eating disorders in the school environment
+Schools are encouraged to refer to Butterfly’s guidance document and other evidence based guidelines about supporting student’s experiencing eating disorders in the school environment

 Adopt a whole of school approach; prevention and early identification

-Butterfly Education can support your school community; students (Yr3-12), staff and parents with prevention and early intervention, evidence based workshops.
+Butterfly Education can support your school community; students (Yr5-12), staff and parents with prevention and early intervention, evidence based workshops.

 For further information please contact Helen Bird on firstname.lastname@example.org or by calling 02 8456 3908